MuenchowT/Arduino-GeishaBridge/README.md

 # Arduino-GeishaBridge

-communication to and from Geisha (Panasonic WH-MDC05f3e5) using a WIFI Arduino esp8266 controller.
+Communication to and from Geisha (Panasonic WH-MDC05f3e5) using a WIFI Arduino esp8266 controller.
-The controller will hack the serial communication between remote and reatpump, using this PCB (thanks to all who contributed):
+The controller will hack the serial communication between remote and heatpump, using this PCB (thanks to all who contributed):

 https://github.com/pemue-git/pcb/tree/master/WH-MDC05F3E5_comm